padrino/padrino-docs/blog/2016-05-09-padrino-0-13-2-project-flag-bug-fixes-and-component-upgrades.html.md

 email: nesquena@gmail.com
 categories: ruby update
 tags: padrino, sinatra, ruby, release
-title: Padrino 0.13.2 - New project flag, Bug fixes and component upgrades
+title: Padrino 0.13.2 - New Project Flag, Component Upgrades and Bug Fixes
 ---

 Padrino 0.13.1 was shipped just over 3 months ago in January 2016 and since then we have had many issues reported and fixed.
 After a few months of effort, we are excited to announce the release of Padrino 0.13.2!
 This version is filled with a new project generator flag, minimizing dependence on AS, upgrading a few components and a number of other bug fixes.